 Palm oases provide habitat

 Water also draws animals to oases: bighorn sheep, Gambel's quail, coyotes.
-Coyotes help spread palms by eating palm fruit at one location and depositing the undigested seeds at another.
+Coyotes help spread palms by eating palm fruit at one location and depositing the seeds at another.
 The cool shade of an oasis provides habitat for animals that live nowhere else.
-After dark, a rush of air may be caused by the passing of a western yellow bat, they roost only in palms.
+After dark, a rush of air may be caused by the passing of a western yellow bat, a species that roosts only in palms.
 During the day, a flash of yellow-orange might be a hooded oriole preparing to build its woven sack-like nest under the large green leaves of a desert fan palm.

 Beetles keep palm groves healthy

 Palms stand straight and tall, looking proud and invincible.
 But they aren't.
-Any place can be over loved.
+Any place can be over-loved.
 As you explore these oases of wonder, take care.
 Use existing paths.
-Watch out for young palms-seedlings look like thick blades of grass.
+Watch out for young palms, whose seedlings look like thick blades of grass.
 We do not want the presence of people to be a sign of a declining oasis.